-MAT 7.
+MTPP 8.

-- (a) To complete the curriculum, candidates (full-time or part-time) are required to complete not less than 72 credits, including 7 compulsory courses, 2 elective courses and a dissertation (equivalent to 3 courses). - (b) For the 2-year part-time study, candidates are required to take at least 4 and not more than 6 courses (compulsory and elective) in the first year of study, and the remaining courses in the final year of study.

-(c) For the 3-year part-time study, candidates are required to take at least 3 and not more than 5 courses (compulsory and elective) in each of the first and second years of study, and the remaining courses in the final year of study.
+- (a) To complete the curriculum, candidates (full-time or part-time) are required to complete not less than 72 credits, including 7 compulsory courses (42 credits), 2 elective courses (12 credits) and a dissertation (18 credits) for dissertation option, or 7 compulsory courses (42 credits), 3 elective courses (18 credits) and a capstone project course (12 credits) for non-dissertation option. - (b) For the full-time study, candidates are required to declare their choice of dissertation or non-dissertation option before the end of the add/drop period of the first semester of that academic year. - (c) For the part-time study, candidates are required to declare their choice of dissertation or non-dissertation option before the end of the add/drop period of the first semester of the candidate's final year of study. - (d) For the 2-year part-time study, candidates are required to take at least 4 and not more than 6 courses (compulsory and elective) for dissertation option and at least 4 and not more than 7 courses (compulsory and elective) for non-dissertation option in the first year of study, and the remaining courses in the final year of study. - (e) For the 3-year part-time study, candidates are required to take at least 3 and not more than 5 courses (compulsory and elective) for both dissertation option and non-dissertation option in each of the first and second years of study, and the remaining courses in the final year of study.